 Chapter 2 will address MEA technology in detail, along with its applications, advantages and limitations.
 It will conclude by identifying the two basic MEA recording problems being addressed in this dissertation, namely, (1) inadequate statistical tools available and (2) the question of whether external stimulation can generate neuronal plasticity.

-Chapter 3 will deal with the first of those problems.
+Chapter 3 will deal with the first of those problems, the inadequacy of the available statistical tools (or models?).
 The aim is to demonstrate an adequate statistical tool that can be applied to MEA recordings to study their functional evolution without making restrictive assumptions on the data.

-Chapter 4 will deal with the second problem.
+Chapter 4 will deal with the second problem, whether external stimulation can generate neural plasticity.
 The aim is to study the short and long-term plasticity effects induced by a select stimulation protocol.

 In Chapter 5 will discuss the implications and present the conclusion.

+I prefer to see some discussion of what is the dissertation contribution.

 chapter 2